 GM’s momentum continued under Ewanick’s stewardship.
 In 2011, GM leveraged new models such as the Chevrolet Cruze to regain its crown as the world’s largest automaker from Toyota as the Japanese company was hobbled by natural disasters in Asia.

 Ewanick had also been aggressive behind the scenes.
-This year, he turned over GM’s media planning and buying to Aegis Group Plc (AGS)’s Carat, and Chevy’s ad business was assigned to a newly created firm called Commonwealth, a joint venture between Omnicom Group Inc. (OMC)’s Goodby and McCann Erickson Worldwide, part of Interpublic Group of Cos.
+This year, he turned over GM’s media planning and buying to Aegis Group Plc (AGS)’s Carat, and Chevy’s ad business was assigned to a newly created firm called Commonwealth, a joint venture between Omnicom Group Inc. (OMC:US)’s Goodby and McCann Erickson Worldwide, part of Interpublic Group of Cos.

 Chevrolet, GM’s largest brand by unit sales, previously used 70 ad agencies around the world, the carmaker said at the time.
 GM said the moves would save $2 billion over five years.

 Over the last three months, Ewanick made headlines that didn’t help his standing.

 Days before Facebook Inc. (FB:US)’s initial public offering in May, Ewanick told the Wall Street Journal that GM would stop advertising on the social network and questioned its value.
 The announcement was blamed, in part, for Facebook’s rocky offering.
 The stock stalled on the first day and has lost 45 percent of its value.

 Akerson, who also publicly questioned the benefit of Facebook advertising, was unhappy Ewanick talked about the decision to the media, people familiar with the discussion said.
 In particular, Akerson thought Ewanick had been ungentlemanly in damaging the company’s IPO, one of the people said.